 “Thought-provoking and challenging.
-These deeply researched and gracefully written essays refine our understanding of this often misunderstood group."--Douglas R. Egerton, author of Thunder at the Gates: The Black Civil War Regiments That Redeemed America
+These deeply researched and gracefully written essays refine our understanding of this often misunderstood group.”—Douglas R. Egerton, coeditor of The Denmark Vesey Affair: A Documentary History

-This volume closely examines the movement to resettle black Americans in Africa, an effort led by the American Colonization Society during the nineteenth century and a heavily debated part of American history.
-Some believe it was inspired by antislavery principles, but others think it was a proslavery reaction against the presence of free blacks in society.
+This volume closely examines the movement to resettle black Americans in Africa, an effort led by the American Colonization Society during the nineteenth century.
+Over a century later, the subject remains vigorously debated: while some believe recolonization was inspired by antislavery principles, others view it as a proslavery reaction against the presence of free blacks in society.

-Moving beyond this simplistic debate, contributors link the movement to other historical developments of the time, revealing a complex web of different schemes, ideologies, and activities behind the relocation of African Americans to Liberia.
-They explain what colonization, emigration, immigration, abolition, and emancipation meant within nuanced nineteenth-century contexts, looking through many lenses to more accurately reflect the past.
+Moving beyond this simple duality, the contributors to this volume link the movement to other historical developments of the time, revealing a complex web of different schemes, ideologies, alliances, and motives behind the relocation of African Americans to Liberia and other parts of Africa.
+Considering the perspectives of both black and white Americans, as well as indigenous Africans, these essays address the many religious, political, and social aspects that influenced the recolonization project.
+Within nuanced nineteenth-century contexts, the contributors explain what colonization, emigration, immigration, abolition, and emancipation meant to the many different factions that supported or opposed recolonization.

 A volume in the series Southern Dissent, edited by Stanley Harrold and Randall M. Miller